COVID-19 deaths in Black Chicago nearly double to 125 in one week - The Chicago Crusader

 Approximately 68 people died of COVID-19 in 20 Black zip codes last week.
 But the latest 125 deaths give a disturbing picture of a surge that continues to ravage Chicago’s Black neighborhoods even as spread of the coronavirus continues to decrease.

 In just one week, five Black zip codes had deaths in the double digits.
-The highest was 60628 (Roseland, West Pullman and Pullman), where 14 people died within seven days of COVID-19, public health data show.
+The highest was 60628 (Roseland, West Pullman, and Pullman), where 14 people died within seven days of COVID-19, public health data shows.

 There were 10 deaths in zip code 60644, which covers the Austin neighborhood on the West Side.

+Grand Crossing, Burnside, South Shore).
+At least seven Black zip codes had at least five deaths each.

-In the previous, at least one death occurred in 19 of 20 Black populated zip codes.
+In the previous week, at least one death occurred in 19 of 20 Black populated zip codes.
 The latest week included at least two deaths in all 20 zip codes.

 A total of 315 people died of COVID-19 in zip code 60629 (West Lawn, Chicago Lawn, Ashburn) since the pandemic began two years ago.
 In the North and South Lawndale neighborhoods (60623), a total of 302 people died from the disease.
 And the total death toll in the Roseland, Pullman and West Pullman neighborhoods (60628) is 284.